tsearch-io/tsearch/readme.md

 ### Running

-To use `ts-earch` we have to build first and the run the app.
+To use `tsearch` we have to build first and the run the app.
 After that you can open it in [localhost:3000](http://localhost:3000):

 ```bash